nikist97/Python-DataStructures/README.md

 The tic-tac-toe.py file contains a simple tic-tac-toe game where you play against the computer.
 The computer plays by using the minimax algorithm in minimax.py.
-When yo finish a game click Enter to start a new game where you go first or click Space to start a new game where the computer goes first.<br>
+When you finish a game click Enter to start a new game where you go first or click Space to start a new game where the computer goes first.<br>

 Usages:<br>